MushroomMif/aoh3-fabric-loader/README.md

 AOH3 Fabric Loader
 ===========
-This is a modified for working with Age of History 3 game, version of Fabric Loader originally created for Minecraft modding.
+This is a version of Fabric Loader, originally created for Minecraft modding, modified for working with Age of History 3 game.
 For now, it is very experimental and can be unstable, but you can already try it.
-Known issues:
-- Logging system of the game is not working properly

 # How to use it:
 > [!WARNING]